 - You will have no protection for your vehicle

 - A pause in insurance coverage could negatively impact your future rates

 - You will lose the advantage of bundling multiple policies for lower rates

 - Your transportation options will be greatly reduced

-It is highly recommended that you research all your options prior to cancelling your car insurance early.
+It is highly recommended that you research all your options prior to canceling your car insurance early.